-The issuance of ADSs upon exercise of outstanding warrants and in payment of interest on the New Debentures will cause immediate and substantial dilution to our existing shareholders
+The issuance of ADSs upon exercise of outstanding warrants will cause immediate and substantial dilution to our existing shareholders.

-The issuance of ADSs upon exercise of the warrants issued in March 2012 (the "March 2012 Warrants") will result in dilution of other shareholders since the selling shareholders may ultimately sell the full amount of ADSs issuable on exercise.
-Based on the total number of outstanding warrants as of April 2, 2013, up to 1,566,250 ADSs are issuable upon exercise, representing approximately 8.3% of our issued and outstanding share capital.
-In addition, interest on the New Debentures is payable, under certain circumstances, in ordinary shares or ADSs, under a formula which is tied to the trading price of our ADSs, and under which there is no upper limit of shares that may be required to be issued in payment of interest.
+The issuance of ADSs upon exercise of the warrants issued in March 2012 (the "March 2012 Warrants") and in May 2013 (the "May 2013 Warrants") will result in dilution of other shareholders since the selling shareholders may ultimately sell the full amount of ADSs issuable on exercise.
+Based on the total number of outstanding warrants as of April 3, 2014, and on the total number outstanding options to subscribe to new share, up to 4,259,000 ADSs are issuable upon exercise, representing approximately 19.2% of our issued and outstanding share capital.
 Although no single warrant holder may exercise its Warrants if such exercise would cause it to own more than 9.99% of our outstanding ordinary shares, this restriction does not prevent each holder from exercising a portion of its holdings and selling those securities.
-In this way, each holder could sell more than this limit while never holding more than this limit.
+In this way, each holder could sell more than this limit while never holding more than such limit.

 We filed a Form F-3 registration statement with the SEC on October 7, 2011 to register ordinary shares and warrants for a maximum amount of \$30 million, hence providing for registration of any future new ordinary shares issued for the purpose of raising capital or debt restructuring.
 This registration statement was declared effective by the SEC on October 21, 2011.
-We issued and registered shares and warrants under this registration statement on March 28, 2012.
-For more information regarding the March 2012 placement, see Item 10 "Material Contracts."
+We issued and registered shares and warrants under this registration statement on March 28, 2012 and on May 28, 2013.
+For more information regarding the March 2012 and May 2013 placements, see Item 10 "Material Contracts."

-On June 25, 2012, our shareholders extended the validity of existing resolutions, and renewed the May 24, 2011 authorization to issue a maximum of 10 million new shares.
+On June 17, 2013, our shareholders extended the validity of existing resolutions, and renewed the June 25, 2012 authorization to issue a maximum of 10 million new shares.